Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/eks-install.md

 1. Go to `Services` and select `Elastic Kubernetes Service`
 2. Click `Add cluster` → `Create`
 3. Set a unique name for the cluster, e.g. YOUR-CLUSTER-NAME
-4. Select an [Entando-compatible Kubernetes version](https://www.entando.com/page/en/compatibility-guide), e.g. `1.23`
+4. Select an [Villanova-compatible Kubernetes version](https://www.entando.com/page/en/compatibility-guide), e.g. `1.23`
 5. For `Cluster Service Role`, select the role you created above, e.g. YOUR-EKS-ROLE
 6. Click `Next`
 7. Use the defaults for the following steps (networking, logging, add-ons, etc.) and click `Next` for each.